GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 | [Python input](https://python.helics.org/api/capi-py.html#helicsInputSetDefault)
 | [Julia input](https://julia.helics.org/latest/api/#HELICS.helicsInputSetDefulat-Tuple{HELICS.Input,XXX})

-This option allows the specific of the default value used when no publication has been received.
+This option allows specifying the default value used when no publication has been received.
 Each datatype has its own API call such as:

 - `helicsInputSetDefaultBoolean()`
 - `helicsInputSetDefaultBytes()`